pbzona/weather-cli/README.md

 -   **Temperature**: The current actual temperature
 -   **Feels like**: Apparent temperature based on wind, humidity, etc.

+By default, temperatures have some basic styling properties.
+Anything over 80 degrees will be shown in red, and anything under 30 degrees will appear in blue.
+If you don't like this, add the `--no-color` flag to disable colors.

 ## Options

 Use these options to get custom weather data: